hasura/ndc-spec/specification/src/specification/queries/sorting.md

 ### Type `aggregate`

 An ordering of type `aggregate` orders rows by aggregating rows in some [related collection](./relationships.md), and comparing aggregations for each of the two rows.
 The relationship path is specified by the `path` property.
+Connectors must enable the `relationships.order_by_aggregate` capability to receive this ordering type.

 If the respective aggregates are incomparable, the ordering should continue to the next [`OrderByElement`](../../reference/types.md#orderbyelement).